mgauthier/php_diamond/README.txt

 e.g. http://www.mysite.com/user/show_all

 ===Setup
-1. Modify the file "application/db/db.php" to the correct database credentials for your system
+1. Modify the file "config.php" to the correct database credentials for your system
 2. Copy all files into your web directory